Join our newsletter for updates and exclusive content!

 How to do van life with a full time job

 This is absolutely the most common question that I get about working from the road.
 It is also probably the question that puzzled me the most when beginning my van life journey.
-Lucky for you, I have written an entire guide to what I personally use as my van life internet solution.
-I use a Dual Modem Router along with a strong roof-mounted MIMO antenna.
+Luckily for you, I have spent countless time researching and testing options for you.

+The best option for reliable internet on the road?
+A Peplink Dual Modem Router along with a strong roof-mounted MIMO antenna.
 I do have Starlink which I use in the desert, but it is not quite reliable elsewhere.
 Working full time on the road requires reliable connection, which is different from fast connection.
 Right now, cellular signal provides reliable connection, while Starlink delivers fast connection but not consistently

 Did I tell my boss(es) that I do van life?
 Yes.